sap-tutorials/Tutorials/tutorials/personas-mobile-workbook-optimize-mobile/personas-mobile-workbook-optimize-mobile.md

 parser: v2
 auto_validation: true
 time: 20
-tags: [ tutorial>beginner, products>sap-screen-personas, topic>mobile, products>sap-fiori]
+tags: [ tutorial>beginner, software-product>sap-screen-personas, topic>mobile, software-product>sap-fiori]
-primary_tag: products>sap-screen-personas
+primary_tag: software-product>sap-screen-personas
 ---

 # Optimize Your SAP Screen Personas Flavor for Mobile
 <!-- description --> Create differently sized versions of your SAP Screen Personas flavor for use on tablets and mobile phones.

-## Prerequisites
- - SAP Screen Personas SP06 or higher
- - A flavor rendered with Slipstream Engine

 ## You will learn
   - How to create adaptive versions of your flavor for use on different devices